 Advocacy promotes system-level change via documentaries, articles, movies, public demonstrations, or ads that embrace and promote a social or political point of view.
 For example, this video piece presents racial discrimination in the application of criminal law.
-The year 2020 witnessed thousands of examples of advocacy for actions that were healthy or unhealthy, climate change-indifferent or environmentally protective, peaceful or violent, and unifying or dividing.
+From equal pay for women's soccer to protests for reproductive rights, 2022 gave us dozens of examples of advocacy for actions that were healthy or unhealthy, climate change-indifferent or environmentally protective, peaceful or violent, and unifying or dividing.

 Campaigns with combined objectives are pieces that attempt to achieve two or more of the above objectives, as in this example from CDC.

 In 1955, 14-year-old Emmett Till was visiting relatives in Mississippi when a murderous gang of white men became convinced he had flirted with a white woman, beat him savagely, and lynched him.
 His mother insisted on an open casket funeral, wanting the world to see the mutilated face of the young boy, the victim of others' hate.
 Examine this article from The New Yorker.
 Which of the 4 A's did this action address?
 Given the incredible level of gun violence in the USA, would showing the bodies of children and other victims be an effective means to realize gun control legislation?

 Locate one example for each of the "4 A's" and one example of the combined objective.